agentmodels/agentmodels.org/chapters/5b-time-inconsistency.md

 - The function $$\delta$$ is named `discountFunction`

-- The "perceived delay", which controls how the agent's simulated future-self evaluates rewards, is $$d$$ in the math as `perceivedDelay` below.
+- The "perceived delay", which controls how the agent's simulated future self evaluates rewards, is $$d$$ in the math and `perceivedDelay` below.

 - $$s'$$, $$a'$$, $$d+1$$ correspond to `nextState`, `nextAction` and `delay+1` respectively.